 In order for fitness centers and gyms to begin opening, a plan must be put in place in order to keep everyone safe in order to prevent the spread of COVID-19 and other harmful illnesses.
 Intelligent Dispensing Solutions provides controlled dispensing solutions to ensure that employees are equipped with the proper PPE equipment to limit exposure risks to infectious diseases.
-Vending Fit is a contactless solution that allows employees to provide customers with the fitness equipment they need in order to remain safe while being able to workout.
+A fitness equipment and supplement vending machine is a contactless solution that allows employees to provide customers with the fitness equipment they need in order to remain safe while being able to workout.

 Vending Fit allows you to control your inventory and give customers and employees access to supplies, such as resistance bands, protein powders and yoga mats.
 When members attend your fitness center, they expect to workout, just as they did prior to the COVID-19 pandemic.
 It is your job to provide that type of experience for your members.

 Additionally, you can fill your Vending Fit dispensers with products intended to keep your members safe and healthy.
 Vending Fit supply dispensers and lockers are flexible enough for you to vend smaller products, such as face masks and hand sanitizers, or larger products, such as towels and yoga mats.
 Your members should feel safe at your facility.
 Vending Fit will help you achieve that goal.